What Does A ‘Science of Meaning’ Mean?

 In fact, it is almost as if we humans have been looking at, and examining ourselves, from the very start of our evolution as conscious beings, and greatly enjoying our observations through this altered viewpoint in the process.
 A process that has probably employed many of the best creative minds in each generation, all of whom have sought to express their findings in the thousands of neat, recognisable units of simple language and design that we now call jokes.
 And together, these jokes comprise one of the biggest, and perhaps most objective body of material on the workings of the human mind in existence.
 A body of meaning that is especially useful to us not only because of its relative simplicity, but also because it has no other agenda than a loyalty to our intellect – which is to say that humour amounts to a relatively objective focus on our own human subjectivity, albeit expressed in the terms of colloquial language and behaviour.

-How then can humour survive as an objective force, especially when, as it sometimes does, it attacks the established order of things?
-Well, it is surely the perceived triviality of the joke that enables humour to pursue this dangerous path, unchallenged by the interests it so often attacks.
-Which is to say that the surface shimmer of inconsequence that seems to characterise so much of humour is probably what has always protected its existence in the past.
+How is it then that humour can survive as an objective force, especially when, as can sometimes happen, it attacks the established order of things?
+Well, it is surely the perceived triviality of the joke that enables humour to pursue this dangerous path, allowing it to roam free, unchallenged by the interests it so often attacks.
+In particular, it is this surface shimmer of inconsequence that has probably protected its existence in the past.
 But where in turn does this perception derive from?
 Why do we look on humour as a harmless activity?
 The answer seems to be that humour is seen as a benign force because it is almost entirely devoid of practical directives, has no particular agenda, and is far too fragmented to look like any kind of a serious movement.
 So humour has never been seen as a real threat to the power structures of society (except by those so rigid that any infraction anywhere is stopped at birth).
 That is, the shimmer of inconsequence that arises from this non threatening and chaotic identity is precisely the factor that has allowed humour to survive successfully, and without any really major constraints, throughout our entire human history.
-Meanwhile allowing us such jokes as an important outlet for our self awareness, and giving us the freedom to be almost ruthlessly objective about our foibles and cherished logic and traditions, whilst at the same time taking it all with a pinch of salt, because none of it actually poses any danger to what we value most.
+Meanwhile giving us an important outlet for our self awareness, and a lively freedom to be ruthlessly objective about our foibles and cherished traditions.
+Whilst at the same time allowing us to take it all with a pinch of salt, because none of it actually poses any danger to our normal lives, and to what we love and value the most.

 To conclude then.
 Jokes twist the contours of our landscape of meaning, and through this action they reveal, at least for the moment of the joke, the underlying logic of human meaning.
 Which is why this quest takes on humour as its guide, and why much of this website is concerned with the nature and logic of jokes.